Sveppi/hbv202g-final/README.md

 'mvn install' compiles the program through Maven.

-Or a JAR can be create by running the command ....
+Or a JAR can be create by running the command 'source createjar.cmd'.

 ## Usage

-Run the program through Maven with the command 'mvn exec:java'
+Run the program through Maven with the command 'mvn exec:java'.

-Or the created JAR can then be run with the command ....
+Or the created JAR can then be run with the command 'source runjar.cmd'.

 You interact with the program through a CLI.
 At each step the valid options are printed for you.
-Simply type in what you want to do.
+Simply type in what you want to do:

 - "nyjan" : get a random idiom
 - "vista" : save the current idiom to favorites